 Peregrine Falcon populations suffered significant declines beginning in the 1940s largely due to the pesticide DDT.
 The last wild adult in the East was observed in Vermont in 1970.
 That same year, the Peregrine Falcon was listed as a federally protected species.
 With help from the protections garnered through the ESA, an intensive captive breeding and release (hacking) program, and the banning of DDT in North America, the peregrine was successfully re-established in the eastern U.S. In Vermont, 93 young birds were released at three hack sites from 1982-87.
 The first peregrine pair returned to Vermont in 1984 and nested successfully the following year.

-The Peregrine Falcon has returned to the eastern US and its recovery in Vermont has reached its final stages with more than 55 pairs in 2020, nearly doubling historic estimates of 32 pairs in the state.
+The Peregrine Falcon has returned to the eastern US and its recovery in Vermont has reached its final stages with an estimate of nearly 60 pairs, nearly double the historic estimate of 32 pairs in the state.
 The peregrine was removed from the federal list of endangered and threatened species in 1999 and the Vermont State list of endangered species in the spring of 2005.
 Peregrines are considered a recovered species in Vermont, but their continued success is dependent on monitoring, nest site protection, and public education.

 Audubon Vermont coordinates Peregrine Falcon monitoring and management efforts in partnership with the Vermont Department of Fish and Wildlife, private and public landowners, and community scientists.
 Biologist Margaret Fowle works with Fish and Wildlife staff and community scientists and partners to monitor and protect nesting cliffs during the breeding season.
 Occupied cliffs are monitored throughout the state from early April through late July.
 These monitoring efforts attempt to locate nests, determine incubation, hatching and fledging dates, and count the number of young fledged at each site.
 Access to some cliffs is restricted during the breeding season so as to minimize human disturbance.
 VPR's Outdoor Radio did a segment with Margaret Fowle in 2015, and Margaret discussed the success of the 2016 breeding season with colleague Mark LaBarr on an episode of Across The Fence.